Annual Report - Five Year Plan

 West Texas A&M University is a diverse and inclusive student-centered community of learners that:

-West Texas A&M University holds the core values listed below as those principles that the University will not compromise, even to overcome obstacles or achieve short-term gain.
+West Texas A&M University holds these core values as those principles that the University will not compromise, even to overcome obstacles or achieve short-term gain:

 Student Centered Philosophy